-For internal fraud prevention; public sector organisations should ensure they have a robust and effective internal control framework in place and that they proactively work to identify their potential hotspots and test their processes and procedures.
-Auditing, performance monitoring and well established risk reporting procedures will all help to strengthen internal fraud prevention.
+For internal fraud prevention, public sector organisations should ensure they have a robust and effective internal control framework in place and that they proactively work to identify any potential weaknesses and test their processes and procedures.
+Auditing, performance monitoring and well established risk reporting procedures will all help to strengthen internal fraud prevention standards.